Anshikapal05/shopping-assistant/README.md

 cd frontend
 npm run dev
 ```
-The frontend will run on `http://localhost:5173`
+The frontend will run on `http://localhost:5173` (or the next free port)

 ## Usage

-### Voice Commands
+### Voice Commands & Search
-The app supports various voice commands:
+The app supports:

 **Adding Items:**
 - "Add milk to my list"